Sunday, January 29, 2023

 Essentially you're going to follow this process:

-Because this section ties into both the Section 15 - Basalt and the Section 13 - Polson Canyon, some layout of those sections will need to be done at the same time, primarily the main line locator at Basalt (10 inches from the fascia) and the northernmost Polson Canyon curve (16 inches from the fascia ). .
+Because this section ties into both the Section 11 - Sawmill and the Section 13 - Polson Canyon, some layout of those sections will need to be done at the same time, primarily the main line locator at the southern-most Polson Canyon curve (xx inches from the fascia ) and the WWSL and OPLC main lines at Sawmill (xx inches from the fascia).

 Laying out the Structures